Detector-Empowered Video Large Language Model for Efficient Spatio-Temporal Grounding: Method

 where $\alpha_t$ is an adaptive update rate.
-This design tries to ensure that a single query slot consistently tracks the same object instance throughout the video clip.
+In this way, each memory slot is encouraged to follow the same object instance over time, producing $N_q$ candidate tubes:

-Despite this intent, tube association is not always reliable because object features in video vary.
-As illustrated in \cref{fig:attn_ttreg}, the attention inside the object region fluctuates across frames, yielding unstable similarity between the corresponding per-frame queries.
-The proposed TTReg aims to alleviate this.
-It first mines an object tube that exhibits the highest alignment with the ground truth, and then achieves a cross-frame regularization on that tube to align the per-frame object queries, improving association robustness.
+This association is still imperfect in practice, since the detector queries may drift when the target changes appearance across frames.
+As illustrated in Fig. \ref{fig:attn_ttreg}, the attention inside the object region fluctuates across frames, yielding unstable similarity between the corresponding per-frame queries.
+We therefore further regularize the associated tubes via TTReg during training, as mentioned below.

-\textbf{Ground-Truth-Aligned Tube Mining.} To encourage temporally smooth detection, we select the object tube, \textit{i.e.}, $\{\mathbf{q}_t^i\}_{t=1}^T$, that is most similar to the ground truth from all object tubes $\big\{\{\mathbf{q}_t^i\}_{t=1}^T|i\in[1,N_q]\big\}$, facilitating cross-frame constraint supervision.
-Following Grounding-DINO \cite{liu2024grounding}, we employ its three cost functions: \begin{itemize} \item $C_{\text{cls}}$ penalizes semantic mismatch between the query and the ground-truth phrase. \item $C_{\text{bbox}}$ penalizes coordinate error and encourage boxes closer to the ground truth. \item $C_{\text{giou}}$ penalizes overlap/shape error and favors boxes with good coverage. \end{itemize} To penalizes cross-frame spatial jitter, we \xf{employ} a temporal consistency cost that is defined as the average ``1 - GIoU'' over all adjacent frame pairs: